CharityInfinity/CharityInfinity/donate.md

       of the millions who are not yet touched by education."
     ngo-img: "/uploads/2022/05/24/agaram-foundation.jpg"
     ngo-link: 'click here to visit : https://agaram.in/'
+- template: simple-footer
+  block: footer-1
+  random: ''
+  content: Made with ❤︎ in India

 ---